RevantOrg/Revant/README.md

 * [DALIGNER](https://github.com/thegenemyers/DALIGNER)
 * [d'accord](https://gitlab.com/german.tischler/daccord)

-After cloning this repo, building the pipeline requires just running the `build.sh` script in the main directory.
-Please refer to the instructions of the external dependencies for compiling them.
+After cloning this repo and setting up all dependencies, building the pipeline requires just running the `build.sh` script in the main directory.
+Please refer to the instructions of each external dependency for compiling it.